University of the West of Scotland2015 League Table Ranking 119

 - Ayr campus is 40 minutes from Glasgow by car or train.
 Dumfries campus is reached by bus from Dumfries centre.

-- Arts-based courses require a minimum of four Highers (including English) or three A Levels, or equivalent.
+- Business-, social science-, and arts-based courses require a minimum of four Highers (including English) or three A Levels, or equivalent.

-- Science-based courses generally require a minimum of four Highers (including at least two sciences) or three A Levels, or equivalent.
+- Science- and engineering-based courses generally require a minimum of four Highers (including at least two sciences) or three A Levels, or equivalent.

-- Computing and Engineering courses generally require a minimum of gthree Highers or two A levels, or equivalent.
+- Computing and Engineering courses generally require a minimum of three Highers or two A levels, or equivalent.

-- Primary Education requires highest grades with BBBB at Higher or CCD at A Level.
+- Primary Education requires highest grades with ABBB at Higher or BBC at A Level.

 - Visit the website for more information on entry standards and courses.

 - The merged institution has over 15,000 students, of which approximately 35% are part-time students.

 - A significant number of students enter the university at advanced level with a range of appropriate college qualifications.

 - Strong career focus.
 Courses designed with industry input.